 All three tracks (Standard, Pure Mathematics, and Secondary Teaching) include the calculus, bridge, fundamentals, and computer programming requirement.
-Additionally, all three tracks will result in the same math degree; the course sequences are what set them apart.
+All three tracks will result in the same math degree; the course sequences vary based on each track listed below.

 Standard Track